CSuperlei/SINCaller/README.md

 ## Innovation
 Single cell data is different form Next Generation Data.
-The single cell data is sparse and the coverage is low, so it is challenge to call the SNV and
+The single cell data is sparse and the coverage is low, so it is challenge to call the SNV and  Indel from whole genome.
+And the